 Sodalite, a type of zeolite with the general composition of M8[TT’O4]6(X)y, where X is a monovalent guest anion such as chlorine in the mineral sodalite [6].
-Sodalite is a ultra micropore zeolite, which aluminosilicate framework consists of a six-membered ring aperture with a pore size of 2.8 Å, determined to be the smallest pore size in zeolite family.
-Because of its small pore size and high ion exchange capacity, sodalite has been considered as a good candidate material for a wide range of applications such as hydrogen storage, waste management, optical materials and hydrogen separation [7].
-So far, sodalite had becomes attention due to its properties such as small pore size and high ion exchange capacity which suitable for hydrogen storage, adsorbent and base catalyst.
-Nanocrystal zeolites was highly demanding in the industries thus it pique the interest in the study as it usages has grown for many applications such as host of photochemially and an active material in catalysis study.
+Sodalite is an ultra micropore zeolite, which aluminosilicate framework consists of a six-membered ring aperture with a pore size of 2.8 Å, known as to be the smallest pore size in zeolite family.
+Because of its small pore size and high ion exchange capacity, sodalite has been considered as a good candidate material for a wide range of applications such as hydrogen storage, optical materials and hydrogen separation [7].
+So far, sodalite had becomes attraction due to its properties such as small pore size and high ion exchange capacity which suitable for hydrogen storage, adsorbent and base catalyst.
+Nanocrystals zeolites was highly demanding in the industries thus it lead the interest in the study as it usages has grown for many applications such as host of photochemially and an active material in catalysis study.
 Many nanosize zeolites has been successfully synthesized such as pure silica ZSM-5 [8], Zeolite Y [9], zeolite A [10] and zeolite X [11].
 Recent studies have reported successfully synthesized sodalite in nanosize [7, 12].
 However, these studies were carried out using commercial fumed silica as silica source.
 Nevertheless, synthesis of this type of zeolite using RHA is not widely known.
-Thus, it is at our best interest to study the alternative source of silica in the nanosodalite formation whereas RHA was chosen to be investigated.
-Here, we reported rapid formation of pure nanosodalite by using RHA as silica source.
+Hence, the potential usage of RHA as silica source in nanosodalite formation was investigated.
+Here, rapid formation of pure nanosodalite by using RHA as silica source was reported.

 Experimental

-Material
+Materials

 Chemicals used for the synthesis were sodium hydroxide, NaOH (Merck, EMSURE, >99%) as alkali source and sodium aluminate, NaAlO2 (Riedel-de-Haёn) as alumina source.
 Rice husk ash (58.42 m2/g - as obtained by BET analysis) which was taken from Zeolite and Nanostructured Materials Laboratory, Universiti Teknologi Malaysia, Skudai were used in this study as silica source.
-Other silica sources used are Fume silica (Fluka) which were commercially purchased (~200 m²/g –as obtained from manufacturer).
+Other silica sources used are fumed silica (Fluka) which were commercially purchased (~200 m²/g –as obtained from manufacturer).

 Treatment of Rice Husk Ash

 Rice husk ash was treated with HNO3 (30%) several times to remove any contaminant present until the solution turn colourless.
-Then, the treated RHA were washed using distilled water until the filtrate solution becomes pH 7.
+Then, the treated RHA was washed using distilled water until the filtrate solution becomes pH 7.
 The treated RHA was dried in oven at 100°C for 24 hours, followed by calcinations at 550°C for 12 hours to obtain greyish white substance.

 Synthesis of Nanosodalite

 The hydrothermal synthesis of nanosodalite was performed by preparing a sol containing oxide ratios of 19Na2O : 1AlO2 : 1SiO2 : 190H2O [12].
 First, NaOH solution was prepared by dissolving NaOH pallet (8.04g) in distilled water (15g).
 The solution was divided into two portions equally.
 One portion of alkaline solution was mixed with RHA (1.05g) to form silicate mixture and the other portion was mixed with NaAlO2 (0.72g) to form aluminate solution.
 Both solutions were heated at 100°C to dissolve the solid until clear solution formed.
 The solutions then cooled down to 5°C. Silicate solution was added dropwise into aluminate solution with vigourous stirring until a clear homogenous gel mixture was formed.
 The gel mixture was heated at 60°C at various times (2-48 hours).
 The solid product was recovered by centrifugation (3800 rpm).
-The solid product obtained then was washed using distilled water until the filtrate solution becomes pH 8.
+Then the solid product obtained was washed using distilled water until the filtrate solution reached pH 8.
 The recovered product was dried at 60°C for 48 hours.
 The amorphous phase which still sticked to the solid product was removed using 2M of NaOH.